How to Get Your Best Loaf Yet from a Bread Machine

 Adding Ingredients to the Bread Machine

 Manufacturers usually recommend adding the liquids first, followed by dry ingredients, with the yeast going in last.
 This keeps the yeast away from the liquid ingredients until kneading begins.
 Add the ingredients according to the manufacturer's directions, even if the recipe you are using shows adding them in a different order.
 Select the cycle or setting listed in the recipe or according to the manufacturer's directions.

 Checking the Dough

-Take a peek at the dough consistency after the first 3 to 5 minutes of kneading.
+Take a peek at the dough consistency (it's totally safe to open the lid) after about the first 10 minutes of kneading.
 Bread dough with the correct amount of flour and liquid will form a smooth ball.